arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 ```
 ### Handle new price set

-In the configuration part we set the handler to update our read model with new price on the `PriceSet` event.
+On `PriceSet` event we run a handler to update our read model.
+This described in the configuration part.
+The `AddPriceToCatalog` handler adds new entry to the catalog and sorts the price entries by date, to keep the entries in order.

 ```ruby
 module Products